Curing Miracle Steps in LLM Mathematical Reasoning with Rubric Rewards: Supplement

 \subsection{Details for Main Experiments}

 All our training and inference were conducted on a server with 8 NVIDIA A800-80G GPUs.
-During evaluation, we set the temperature to 1.0, the maximum generation length to 16,000 tokens, and used the prompt:
+During evaluation, we set the temperature to 1.0, the maximum generation length to 16,000 tokens, and used the prompt: \textit{Please reason step by step, and put your final answer within \texttt{\textbackslash boxed\{\}}.}

 To evaluate \textit{Pass@N}, we generate 2N candidate solutions for each problem instance.

 \paragraph{Evaluation on full datasets and the Qwen3-8B.} In our main experiments, due to computational cost considerations, we randomly selected a subset of 50 samples from MATH500 (500 samples) and Olympiad (675 samples) for evaluation.
 We additionally conducted experiments on the full datasets (32 runs), and the results are presented in Figure~\ref{app:fullresult} and \ref{app:fullresult_8b}.
 The overall trends and conclusions remain consistent with those observed on the subset.